 Plan N does not cover the small, one-time per year Part B deductible.
 In this way Plan G and Plan N are the same.
 If you are considering Plan G, then Plan N might be a good choice for you as well.

-The Part B deductible is $183 for 2017 and was $166 in 2016.
+The Part B deductible is $183 for 2018 (same as 2017) and was $166 in 2016.
 When the officials at Medicare change this number, it affects all plans – both new and old.
 The Part B deductible is a yearly, one-time amount.
 It has remained low for several years.

-The officials at Medicare (CMS) can raise this deductible each year.
-If they do increase it significantly for some reason, then plans that do cover this amount (like Plan F) will simply pass that cost on to policyholders.
+The officials at Medicare (CMS) can raise this deductible each year due to inflation metrics.
+If this deductible does increase significantly, then plans that do cover this amount (like Plan F) will simply pass that cost on to policyholders.
 In other words, you are paying for it one way or the other, but Plan N gives your more control.

 In our opinion, Part B Excess Charges are the only gap worth further thought.
 The first two gaps should not be too costly over the long haul.
 But what about Part B Excess – what is it?
 Basically, this is the amount above and beyond what a doctor can charge you if s/he doe not accept Medicare assignment.
 In other words, your doctor does not accept the Medicare reimbursement amounts.

 If that’s the case, then your doctor can charge a 15% surcharge on top of your regular bill.
 There are a couple of things to know.
 First, it is very rare that doctors do not accept Medicare assignment – it would be hard for them to stay in business.
 Second, some states (like Ohio for instance) do not allow for Part B Excess charges.
 Doctors cannot charge this fee even if they wanted to in Ohio.